earn-alliance/earnmanagement.com/docs/features/axie-search.md

 # Axie Search

-Traditionally, in the Axie marketplace, players can only see Axies in the one account they’re playing with.

 Our Axie dashboard gives you **a master overview of the Axies you own** across _all_ your tracked ronin wallets.
 Though you can also see any individual accounts' Axies from the [Tracker](tracker.md).